laravel-notification-channels/twitter/README.md

 This package is part of the [Laravel Notification Channels](http://laravel-notification-channels.com/) project.
 It provides additional Laravel Notification channels to the ones given by [Laravel](https://laravel.com/docs/master/notifications) itself.

-The Twitter channel makes it possible to send out Laravel notifications as a `Twitter status update `(post on the timeline) or as a `direct message`.
+The Twitter channel makes it possible to send out Laravel notifications as a `Twitter tweet` (post on the timeline) or as a `direct message`.

 ## Installation